Critical Risk →

 Deselect the current selection in the active document, removing the marching ants.
 Does not modify any pixel data.
 Use after fill_selection or other selection-based operations are complete.

 AI agents may call photopea_clear_selection to permanently remove or destroy resources in Photopea.
 Without a policy, an autonomous agent could delete critical data in a loop with no way to undo the damage.
-Intercept blocks destructive tools by default and requires explicit human approval before enabling them.
+PolicyLayer blocks destructive tools by default and requires explicit human approval before enabling them.

 Without a policy, an AI agent could call photopea_clear_selection in a loop, permanently destroying resources in Photopea.
 There is no undo for destructive operations.
-Intercept blocks this tool by default and only allows it when a human explicitly approves the action.
+PolicyLayer blocks this tool by default and only allows it when a human explicitly approves the action.

 Destructive tools permanently remove data.
 Block by default.
 Only enable with explicit approval workflows.